AidanBugs/Obsidian/Google Drive/CWRU/In Progress/CSDS302 - Discrete Mathematics/Set Theories & Stuffs.md

 The pre-image is a set of inputs that correspond to one output
 ## 7.1 & 7.2

-Ex: X x Y

-- 1 to 1 functions
+### 1 to 1 functions
 - Must follow all function rules
 - Each input has only 1 unique output, meaning each output is different than other outputs
 - |X| <= |Y|

-- Onto functions
+### Onto functions
 - Every y Y has a pre-image
 - Range of F = |Y|
 - |X| >= |Y|

-- Bijective function, both 1 to 1 and onto
+-Bijective function, both 1 to 1 and onto
 - |X| = |Y|

--